Pediatric tumors and sarcomas

 A tumor is an abnormal clump of tissue, resulting from cells multiplying too rapidly.
 Tumors are either cancerous (malignant) or non-cancerous (benign), though the latter can still cause problems.
 Sarcomas are a type of tumor found in bone, muscle and other connective tissue.

-What you should know about tumors and sarcomas
+What you should know about pediatric tumors and sarcomas

 - Brain and nervous system tumors: Tumors can form in the brain stem or spinal cord.
 Common tumors in this region include gliomas, astrocytomas and neuroblastomas.